binki/rimraf-noglob/README.md

 # CLI

 It probably never makes sense to invoke this from the command line.
-But it will be available as `rimraf <path> [<path> …]`.
+But it will be available as `rimraf-noglob <path> [<path>
+…]`.
 Note that your shell may perform glob expansion for you unless if you are using Windows, in which case [the libc of the `exec()`d node process will perform shell expansion based on `CommandLine`.](http://stackoverflow.com/a/4094897/429091).
 If you want to be safe, either be certain that you’re using an Operating System that has POSIX-style processes or invoke the function via